carlosedp/lbconfig-operator/Readme.md

 1. Build binary: `make`
 2. Install CRDs in the cluster: `make install`
-3. Deploy the operator manifests to the cluster: `make deploy`
+3. Deploy the operator manifests to the cluster (CRDs + Namespace + Operator Container): `make deploy`
-4. Create CRs in cluster (secret, backend and LB)
+4. Create CRs in cluster (secret and Load Balancer instance)

 To run the operator in your dev machine without deploying it to the cluster (using configurations use the defined in the `$HOME/.kube/config`), do not use `make deploy`, instead do:

 1. Run `make install` to create the CRDs as above;
 2. Create the operator namespace with `kubectl create namespace lbconfig-operator-system`;
-3. Create CRs (secret, backend, LB) as normal in the same namespace.
+3. Create CRs (secret, backend, LB) as before in the same namespace.
 4. Use `make run` to run the operator locally;

 To remove the manifests to the cluster: `make undeploy`